Things You Should Know About Restaurant Menus

 Go ahead, go over the top.
-If descriptive writing isn't your thing, get someone who aced English in school to help you with this part.
+If descriptive writing isn't your thing, consider hiring a professional copywriter to help you with this part.
 Make use of words like "renowned."
 If it's an old family recipe, say so and laud your grandmother.
 If she grew up in Philadelphia, it's OK to tag the dish as "Philadelphia Cannelloni."
 Studies have also shown that regional references can tug on a diner's interest.

 Your Restaurant Menu Should Be Versatile

 Now you must manage your inventory.
 No item on your menu should stand alone.
 If you offer a fresh lobster roll, be sure to include lobster in other dishes as well.
 Otherwise, the lobster meat will end up spoiling if you don’t sell any lobster rolls, and throwing food away in a restaurant kitchen is akin to throwing money away.

 Make Sure You Have the Correct Food Cost

 Each item on your restaurant menu should be priced to reflect its food cost, both to keep profits up and offer affordable prices to your customers.
 Know the actual amount it costs you to make each dish.
 Pricey ingredients like that lobster makes for a pricey menu.